mirnylab/hiclib-legacy/doc/source/index.rst

-          If you have another version of the same package installed via the standard system package manager, e.g. apt-get or aptitude, the second command will most likely create a second copy of the package.
+          If you have another version of the same package installed via the standard system package manager, e.g. apt-get or aptitude, the "pip install --upgrade"  command will most likely create a second copy of the package.
           This causes numerous problem that are very hard to detect.
           If 'pip install" says that package is already installed, remove it via the system package manager and only then try to install it again.